bburns/LanguageModels/README.md

 http://www.gutenberg.org/files/289/289-0.txt
 http://www.gutenberg.org/files/8164/8164-0.txt
 http://www.gutenberg.org/files/20387/20387-0.txt

+These were then concatenated together, converted to UTF-8, and stripped of non-conforming characters with:

+    $ cat *.txt > foo.txt
+    $ iconv -t utf-8 -c foo.txt > all.txt

 The word2vec project page is at https://code.google.com/archive/p/word2vec/ -
 the word2vec word vectors, trained on 100 billion words from Google News, can be